 which is the required zero.
-As a check, type exp(z) - z.
+As a check, type $\exp(z) - z$.

-Of course you can integrate over contours which are more complicated than circles, but you must perform yourself the changes of variable as we have done above to reduce the integral to a number of integrals on line segments.
+Of course you can integrate over contours which are more complicated than circles, but you must perform yourself the variable changes, as we have done above to reduce the integral to a number of integrals on line segments.